Transformation is an exercise, and it's time to get in shape.

 The retreat had possessed me — and I hadn't even noticed.

-Let me explain what happens to a body — and a mind — when it has been cooking for others for several days.
-But first, some context.
 The last five months of 2026 I have been doing things quietly.
 Writing a lot.
 Finishing some client consultations, trying to initiate others.
 Pitching articles to magazines I love — nothing confirmed yet, just trying.
 Playing with tools I first imagined, then tested, then failed with.
-Collaborating on what I call "mystery projects" — nothing fully defined yet, no matter how much time has been invested.
+Collaborating on different projects to play with my own personal prototype — my new self — nothing fully defined yet, no matter how much time has been invested.
 And yes, doing some food stuff too.

 The first time: completely alone, figuring everything out by myself.